LaneHarper591/SE-Project/README.md

 Give permission to execute install.sh (enter 'chmod +x install.sh' in terminal) Execute install.sh
 Follow Prompts on Terminal
-*NOTE* - after initial install, code should by using command "python3 game.py" in terminal (or using run.sh); otherwise, Database may receive redundant players

   While running -